gybgivee/gybgivee/README.md

 - 🙋🏻 Wanna be Junior Software Developer
 - 👩🏻‍🎓 Graduated BSc Computer Science from Khon Kaen University in 2018
 - 📚 Full-time studying at Boolean UK and Udemy
-- 👷🏻‍♀️ Background in Retail manager
+- 👷🏻‍♀️ Background in Retail management
 - 🔍 Looking for roles as a Junior Developer
 - 😻 I am a crazy cat Lady.